awanku/awanku/README.md

 3. Backend code, in [backend](backend) folder

 All stacks have auto reload enabled, any changes will cause the app to reload, including installing new dependencies (if any).

+## Environments

+### Production

+Domain: `awanku.id`

+### Staging

+Domain: `staging.awanku.xyz`

+This is where frontend development is done.
+Your frontend code will run in your local machine but backend code will run on staging servers. **You need VPN to connect to the environment**.

+Running the environment: `make staging-up`

+### Development

+Domain: `dev.awanku.xyz`

+All domains in this environment point to `127.0.0.1`.